It’s officially summer —thirteen days until I declare it over.

 This is the annual Please Don’t Invite Us To Anything Over The Summer announcement that you hope friends and family who live off the peninsula will read.

-It’s necessary to basically reprint this advisory each year because you don’t want mainlanders thinking maybe we’re cracking, giving in to the idea that we’d be okay with leaving Rockaway for a day trip.
+It’s basically necessary to reprint this advisory each year because you don’t want mainlanders thinking maybe we’re cracking, giving in to the idea that we’d be okay with leaving Rockaway for a day trip.
 And for those who live here, it’s a reminder to be careful with invitations.
 If you invite family and friends down during the off-season you can bet they’ll reciprocate in the summer, the worst time of the year to leave the beach.

 If you want to celebrate your kid’s birthday who happened to be born in January, celebrate it in July.
 Keep the January date classified.
 If a nephew or niece was born in the summer and the family lives on the Island, New Jersey or Connecticut, get out in front and suggest a beach day.
 Tell them to come here.

 They will see through your blatant, outrageous attempt to avoid leaving Rockaway.
 They may hate you for it.
 But there’s a good chance they’ll accept, so do it.

 Couples marry for love in Rockaway but if it’s a mixed marriage (one family in Rockaway and the other anywhere else) there’s gotta be a pre-nup.
 Marriage pre-nups are written not over finances but over leaving the beach during June, July, and August.
 “Honey, I love you and your family but there’s no way we’re visiting them in the summer.
 And we have to put that in writing.”

 We live and enjoy Rockaway for five months a year.
 At best.
 There’s the big three, June, July, and August.
 You can’t even count May.
 You hope for a warm September and pleasant October.
 The other seven months we endure.